• Menu

 Rocky Point Trail.

-Camping – There are only 23 designated dispersed campsites along County Road 10 (Boreas Pass) on the Summit County side.
-The stay limit for all dispersed camping on either side is 14-days.
-If you camp out on the Breckenridge (Summit Co.) portion of the pass outside of one of the twenty-three campsites, you’ll likely get a citation from the USFS.
+• There are only 23 designated dispersed campsites along County Road 10 (Boreas Pass) on the Summit County side.
+The stay limit for all dispersed camping on either side is 14 days.
+If you camp out on the Breckenridge portion of the pass outside of one of the twenty-three campsites, you’ll likely get a citation from the USFS.

-PACK OUT ALL YOUR TRASH AND WASTE.
+• Pack out all trash and waste and be mindful of Leave No Trace guidelines.
 Be a good camper and leave your site cleaner than you find it.
-Practice proper camping etiquette and rules, or stay home.
+Practice proper camping etiquette and rules.

 Boreas Pass Dispersed Campsite